wlw-benjaminbraendli/Server_observer/README.md

 The server was tested on a instance of lighttpd on a linux system.
 But it should be portable to other webserver and OS.

 ### Observer.html
-This is the html file of the website of the Taskmanager.

-### Service.html
-This is the html file of the website of the Servicetable.
+This is the only html file. you can change between the graphs or the table for the running services.
+The windows can be relocated by drag&drop.
+Importend to say is, you have to drag the picture.
+If you drag somthing different, it will behave unintentionally.

 ### css/observer.css
 This file gives the website the look.
-There are only 3 classes, but this site uses not many more.
+There are many different classes.
+I could have made multiple files and I eventually do this in the future, but in the moment it is, as it is.

 ### js/smoothie.js
 This script is from the smoothichart project.
 It is the original file, so it could be replaced with a different version from their repository, but it it is only tested with the version in this repository.